ThePhoenixDeveloperX/PhoenixDaemon/README.md

 <h1 align="center">Phoenix Daemon</h1>

 ## Overview
-Phoenix Daemon is the daemon for the Draco Panel.
+Phoenix Daemon is the daemon for the Phoenix Panel.

 ## Installation
 1. Clone the repository: